darajnish/dell5577medisable/README.md

 **For Linux User**:

 - Install `git`,`gcc`,`make` and development files(header files) for pciutils and zlib if not already installed according to your distribution (kali users skip this).
-- Now in the terminal execute these to check for me status:
+- Now in the terminal execute these to check for Intel ME status:
 ```bash
 $ git clone --depth=1 https://review.coreboot.org/coreboot
 $ cd coreboot/util/intelmetool